Victory Stele of Naram-Sin: Inscriptions

 The inscription over the head of King Naram-Sin is in Akkadian language and script and fragmentary, but reads:

-The second inscription, to the right over the mountainous cone, is in Elamite and was written about 1000 years later by Shutruk-Nahhunte who took the stele and brought it with him to Elam:
+The second inscription, to the right over the mountainous cone, is in Elamite and was written around 1,000 years later by Shutruk-Nahhunte who took the stele and brought it with him to Elam:

 Narrative

 Naram-Sin is shown as a god-like figure on the stele.
 Naram-Sin is wearing the horned helmet showing his god-like status, and authority.
 He is supported by his ordered troops and feared by his defeated enemies.
 His face is that of lion or bull, signifying his powers.
 He is also depicted by showing no mercy to his enemy.
 One of the defeated people pleas for their lives on the top right as they run from Naram-Sin.
 This is for good reason because he is shown stepping on the dead body of one of the Lullubi people after kicking another off the side of the mountain.
 He has stabbed another in the neck with a spear and is holding an arrow to perhaps impale the next.
 The Lullubi people are shown in stark contrast to the Akkadian soldiers, being shown as a disorganized chaotic mess of individuals being trampled underfoot by the very organized Akkadians.

 A tree native to the area is pictured between the two groups of soldiers, firstly to locate the battle in a specific place, and to help frame the stele.

 The Lullubi grovel before the conqueror who has destroyed them and will show no mercy.
 They are depicted as a broken group lacking discipline, conveying their uncivilized and barbaric nature, which in turn justified the conquest.
 They were seen as uncivilized and barbaric and the much stronger Akkadians deserve to rule over them.
 It is also there to strike fear into the hearts of any rebels that wish to challenge the rule of the King.
 This shows his lack of mercy and that any resistance is futile.